alasdairforsythe/tokenmonster/README.md

 [Test tokenmonster in your browser here.](https://bot.co/tokenmonster.html)

 tokenmonster is a novel approach to tokenization with broad-ranging use potential, but its primary motivation is to increase the inference speed and context-length of large language models by choosing better tokens.
 By selecting more optimal tokens, text can be represented with 20-30% less tokens compared to other modern tokenizing methods, increasing the speed of inference, training and the length of text by 20-30%.
+The code-optimized tokenizers do even better, [see it for yourself](https://bot.co/tokenmonster.html).

 I also believe that tokenmonster vocabularies will improve the comprehension of Large Language Models.
 For more details see [How and Why](#how-and-why).